travist/resourcejs/README.md

 With JSON-Patch you can also test whether a resource is suitable for a updating and if it is then only update the fields you actually need to update.
 You can apply an arbitrary sequence of tests and actions (see the spec [RFC-6902](https://tools.ietf.org/html/rfc6902) for more details) and if any one should fail all the changes are rolled back and the resource is left untouched.

-For example, using the `Resource` schema above, we will to increment just the numeric `count` field - but _only if_ the count value is the same as the value we are currently holding for it, in other words only update the value if nobody else has updated it in the meantime.
+For example, using the `Resource` schema above, we will increment just the numeric `count` field but _only if_ the `count` value is the same as the value we are currently holding, in other words - only update the value if nobody else has updated it in the meantime.

 This example uses the [request](https://www.npmjs.com/package/request) npm package